Ember.Handlebars.helpers Class packages/ember-handlebars-compiler/lib/main.js:119

 <script type="text/x-handlebars" data-template-name="user_info"> Name: <em>{{name}}</em> Karma: <em>{{karma}}</em> </script> |

-This helper looks for templates in the global Ember.TEMPLATES
+This helper looks for templates in the global Ember.TEMPLATES hash.
+If you

-tags to your page with the data-template-name
+add <script> tags to your page with the data-template-name attribute set,

 they will be compiled and placed in this hash automatically.